37 Email Overload Statistics for Smarter Inbox Automation

 34. Workers still rely on manual inbox hygiene

-Manual inbox cleanup remains common, with 75% unsubscribe habit reported among workers trying to reduce low-value messages.
-Unsubscribing helps, but it only addresses part of the problem.
-AI-powered inbox automation goes further by identifying actionable work inside the messages that remain.
+Manual inbox cleanup is still common, with 75% unsubscribe habit reported among workers trying to cut down on low-value messages.
+Unsubscribing helps, but it only solves part of the problem.
+AI-powered inbox automation goes further, finding actionable work inside the messages that are left.

 35. Vacation email checking shows persistent anxiety

-Disconnection remains difficult because 54% vacation checking continues even during time off.
-This behavior reflects anxiety that important work may be missed.
-Automated task capture reduces that anxiety by ensuring requests and deadlines are surfaced without constant inbox monitoring.
+Disconnecting is still hard, since 54% vacation checking keeps going even during time off.
+That habit comes from anxiety that important work might be missed.
+Automated task capture eases the worry by making sure requests and deadlines surface without constant inbox monitoring.

 Measuring the Impact: How AI Solutions Reduce Email Overload